imazen/folioxml/readme.md

 # What is this?

-This is a full lexer, parser, and cross-compiler (to SLX, XML, and Lucene indexes) for Folio Flat File databases.
+This is a full streaming lexer, parser, and transpiler for Folio Flat File databases.
+Outputs include SLX, XML, HTML, and Lucene.
+Stream-based (not DOM-based) - can process gigabyes quickly with very low RAM use.

 The first conversion step is lossless, to a format called SLX.
 This this is like XML, but contains “ghost tags”, which come in pairs (with a matching GUID), and can start and end anywhere.
-This simplifies the ~120 keyword ~20 context language to ~12 keywords and normalized contexts.
+This simplifies the ~120 keyword ~20 context language to ~12 keywords and 2 contexts.

 The second conversion is from SLX to XML.
 This causes the ghost tags to be split, and is therefore nominally lossy, but lossless in reality.